bodo-ai/Bodo/README.md

 conda install bodo -c conda-forge
 ```

-Bodo works with Linux x86, both Mac x86 and Mac ARM, and Windows right now.
+Bodo DataFrames works with Linux x86, both Mac x86 and Mac ARM, and Windows right now.
 We will have Linux ARM support (and more) coming soon!

 ## Bodo DataFrames Example